Harris County Civil Court at Law No. 4

 In Harris County, there is four civil county courts-at-law.
 The judges of all four of these civil courts are elected by the voters across the entire County.
 What an amazing privilege it would be to serve all the people of Harris County.
 Please if you are a VOTER in Harris County my name will be on your ballet as William “Bill” McLeod for Judge, Harris County, Civil Court-at-Law No. 4 and I am asking for your vote, as every voter’s vote is important and critical, the first day to vote is October 22, 2018, and the last day to vote is November 6, 2018.
 I hope everyone will run to the polls on the first day to vote, October 22, 2018.

 Voting is a “RIGHT”, which is in danger of being lost if not exercised by the people.
-Not to vote is a “PRIVILEGE”, which harms those working to make a difference and is destructive to your own wellbeing, so go to the polls and exercise your right and VOTE for your Democratic Candidates including me.
+Not to vote is a “PRIVILEGE”, which harms those working to make a difference and is destructive to your own wellbeing, so go to the polls and exercise your right and VOTE for your Democratic Judge-elect including me.

 A civil county court-at-law bench in Harris County has jurisdiction over all civil matters and causes, original and appellate, prescribed by law for county courts, but does not have the jurisdiction of a probate court.
 A civil county court-at-law has jurisdiction in appeals of all the civil cases from all sixteen justice of the peace courts across Harris County.